-Positioning statement Core Activities 2023/2024 Additional activities GTA contracts and Trade Rules provide a constant and consistent methodology for conducting trade along the supply-chain, from producer to processor/consumer.
-The outcome is greater commercial certainty and fairness, and lower risks for any participant in grain chain transactions and broader confidence in the marketplace to conduct trade.
-Continuous review ensures the following documents remain contemporary in nature: 1.
-GTA Trade Rules 2.
-Grain and Oilseeds In Bulk FOB Terms 3.
-Grain and Oilseeds in Bulk Delivered Price Basing Point or Port Terms (Basis Track) 4.
-Grain and Oilseeds - Contract Confirmation 5.
-Contract for Grain / Oilseeds / Birdseeds & Pulses In Containers Delivered Container Terminal (DCT) 6.
-CFR-CIF for Grain in Containers 7.
-Ausgrain Charterparty (2015) 8.
-Grower Contract 9.
-Free on Rail (FOR) Contract 10.
-GTA Grain Storage and Handling Agreement 11.
-GTA Location Differentials (LDs).
-Represent members on ACCC Agricultural Advisory Committee.
-Member submission process of Trade Rules and contracts Review the need for new contracts in specific areas of the supply chain
+Positioning statement Core Activities 2024/2025 Additional activities GTA Contracts and Trade Rules provide a constant and consistent methodology for conducting trade along the supply-chain, from producer to processor/consumer.
+The outcome is greater commercial certainty and fairness, lower risks for any participant in grain chain transactions and broader confidence in the marketplace to conduct trade.
+Continuous review ensures the following documents remain contemporary in nature: GTA Trade Rules Grain and Oilseeds in Bulk FOB Terms Grain and Oilseeds in Bulk Delivered Price Basing Point or Port Terms (Basis Track) Grain and Oilseeds - Contract Confirmation Contract for Grain / Oilseeds / Birdseeds &amp; Pulses in Containers Delivered Container Terminal (DCT) CFR-CIF for Grain in Containers Ausgrain Charterparty (2015) Grower Contract Free on Rail (FOR) Contract GTA Grain Storage and Handling Agreement GTA Location Differentials (LDs) that support the Basis Track contract. • Represent members on ACCC Agricultural Advisory Committee.
+Member submission process of Trade Rules and contracts Review the need for new contracts in specific areas of the supply chain Maintain the GTA Location Differentials in support of the Basis Track contract.